What is National Cat Day

 Why We Love National Cat Day

-Cats Are Adaptable and Easy to Maintain
+Cats Are Easy to Maintain

 Although cats are primarily non-verbal communicators, they will talk to you — if you talk to them.
 The more you talk to your cat, the more she will respond back to you.
 You may both be talking about totally different things, but there's definitely a conversation going on there.

 Have you ever closely examined a cat's nose?
 Those bumps and ridges are exclusive to each individual cat and can be used as an identifier—just like a fingerprint can be used to identify a human.